Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 Gadolinium-based contrast agents (GBCAs) increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
 Avoid use of GBCAs in these patients unless the diagnostic information is essential and not available with noncontrasted MRI or other modalities.
 NSF may result in fatal or debilitating fibrosis affecting the skin, muscle, and internal organs.
 The risk for NSF appears highest among patients with chronic, severe kidney disease (GFR less than 30 mL/min/1.73m(2)), or acute kidney injury.
 Screen patients for acute kidney injury and other conditions that may reduce renal function.
 For patients at risk for chronically reduced renal function (eg, older than 60 years, hypertension, diabetes), estimate the glomerular filtration rate (GFR) through laboratory testing .

 In the U.S.

 Available Dosage Forms:

-Gadoterate is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
-MRI scans are a special kind of diagnostic procedure.
-They use magnets and computers to create images or “pictures” of certain areas inside the body.
+Gadoterate injection is used to help diagnose or find problems in the brain, spine, head, neck, and other parts of your body.
+It is a gadolinium-based contrast agent (GBCA) used in magnetic resonance imaging (MRI) scans.
+Contrast agents are used to help create a clear picture of the different parts of the body during certain medical procedures, such as MRI scans.
+MRI scans use magnets and computers to create images or “pictures” of certain areas inside the body.
 Unlike x-rays, they do not involve ionizing radiation.
-Gadoterate is a gadolinium-based contrast agent (GBCA).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: